senku14x/strategic-reasoning-steering-anon/README.md

 # Strategic Reasoning Steering

-Anonymized code and task data for the workshop submission:

 > Steering Strategic Reasoning in Chain-of-Thought Models: Structured Geometry,
 > Behavioral Shifts, and Interpretive Limits

-The repository contains scripts for annotation, activation extraction, difference-of-means vector construction, intervention generation, OOD transfer, and analysis.
-Large model checkpoints and generated activation artifacts are not included.
+The repository contains reference scripts for annotation, activation extraction, difference-of-means vector construction, intervention generation, OOD transfer, and analysis.
+These scripts are intended to document the computational logic of the paper rather than provide a fully reproducible artifact: large model checkpoints, generated activations, raw model outputs, and API-side annotation artifacts are not included.

 ## Layout